 Delhi, “Demons”, and Our First Taste of India

 We arrived late in the evening.
 Thankfully, I had read some blogs beforehand and was recommended to contact our hotel and have them send a driver to the airport.
 This turned out to be one of the greatest tips we could have received, as it avoided one of the biggest scams plaguing Delhi visitors.
-Our driver was waiting with our names written on cardboard, and we spotted him as soon as we grabbed our bags.
+Our driver was waiting with our names written on cardboard, and we spotted him as soon as we grabbed our travel backpacks.
 We then scurried into his small truck, though not before getting ripped off on a SIM card at the airport (hint: don’t buy a SIM card at the airport).
 We then made our way to our hotel for the night.
 Located on a street that looked like a very seedy area by Canadian standards, we met the owners, got our room key, ordered some food, and tried to rest.
 Unfortunately, there was some sort of festival going on outside and all of a sudden, a firecracker went off so loud that it shook our bedroom.
 My rib-cage literally vibrated as my heart began to beat fast.
 It took us by surprise and it sounded like a bomb.
 They kept coming and coming and coming, all night long.
 For a while, we took amusement to it, but when it’s all noise and no colours, it’s less tolerable.
 I really thought our room window was going to shatter at some point.
 They were that loud.
 With so many beliefs, it was likely one of the many festivals you’ll stumble upon when visiting.
 Welcome to India!

 In the morning, we woke up, ordered some breakfast from the hotel, and decided to buy our train tickets before exploring Delhi.
 Having been told that trains can sell out, we wanted to make sure we had them for our hopeful departure three days from now.
 This is another area where most travellers get scammed and so with the advice of our hotel, we jumped in a rickshaw and told the man to bring us to the government tourist office where we were told we could buy train tickets.
 After agreeing to a price, we jumped in and began our journey.
 As the bike approached a busier street, a tuk-tuk screeched in and closed us off.
 He jumped out and began yelling at our driver.
 He then approached us and said that this man was trying to scam us.
 He then pulled out a map and showed us where the tourist office was and that our rickshaw driver was taking us somewhere else.
 In all honesty, we had no idea what was happening, but we took his word for it and jumped in with him.
 A few minutes later, we rolled up to a more posh side of the city and low and behold, a government tourist office was there, just as noted on the map.